techgrounds/techgrounds-skonak23/week3/# SEC-01 - Network Detection.md

 In this Assigment we will take a deeper dive into the concept of detecting and analyzing a network with the aid of tools like 'Network Mapper' and Wireshark.

+In order to prevent or stop attacks on a network, you must be able to analyse your network.
+Analyzing network data using tools like Nmap and Wireshark provides valuable insights into the functioning and security of a network.